Woonters/better_kartoffel_radar/README.md

 Currently this doesn't handel the bot id functionality for the radar this should be added quite soon

+I'll also get around to actually writing those tests!

 ## Contributing

 Hey you, yes, you!